 AJM: It's pretty much the same.
 I mean, of course as everyone knows, the scallopers are doing very well now.
 The draggers have done well before.
-You know, and hopefully in the near future things will improve.
+Hopefully in the near future things will improve.
 They're having a tough time now.
 I think that, especially with the fuel prices being so high, it makes it difficult.
-You know, even the scallopers, even though they're coming in with big stocks...
+Even the scallopers, even though they're coming in with big stocks...
 I had a boat the other day, the fuel bill was twenty five thousand dollars.
 So, split that between seven guys.
 Plus all the other expenses.
 It's a lot.
-So, pretty much everybody's getting a little, hit, with the way things are going right now.
+So, pretty much everybody's getting a little hit with the way things are going right now.
 They're still making a living.
-You know, no one's getting rich down here.
+No one's getting rich down here.
 But, it's still a very good industry.
-And there's a lot of people involved.
-And, we try and stick together.
+There's a lot of people involved.
+We try and stick together.
 Like this festival, you know, bringing out a lot of people.
 It's part of the city.

-And a lot of family members are involved.
-You know, they may have their sons, their grandfathers, their fathers, their brothers or whatever.
-And they're all involved in it.
+A lot of family members are involved.
+They may have their sons, their grandfathers, their fathers, their brothers or whatever, and they're all involved in it.
 So, it's been a family business.
-And, a lot of people, are sticking with it because they want to survive.
-And I don't think they want to see it, you know, go down the tubes.

-And it's part of the city.
+A lot of people are sticking with it because they want to survive.
+I don't think they want to see it go down the tubes.
+It's part of the city.
 We've been one of the big fishing ports.
-And if-I'm a true believer that if things don't work out, a lot of people would be affected.
+If-I'm a true believer that if things don't work out, a lot of people would be affected.
 We would be affected.
 The fuel companies would be affected.
 The ice plants would be affected.
 It would be a lot of people, affected by a change in this industry, a big change.
 So...
 But, I think over the years I've seen a lot of changes since I've been involved.
-And, we know the people that won't make it.
-And, we kind of generally have an idea of who the successors will be.
+We know the people that won't make it.
+We kind of generally have an idea of who the successors will be.
 And who will not.